liudonghua123/regshot/files/ReadMe.txt

  (A) "Shot", to take a snapshot only, and it will not be kept if you exit Regshot program;
  (B) "Shot and save...", to take a snapshot of your registry and save the whole registry to
      a "hive" file and you can keep it in your hard disk for future use;
- (C) "Load...", to load a "hive" file previous saved.
+ (C) "Load...", to load a "hive" file that was previously saved.
+ (D) "Save...", to save the snapshot to a "hive" file.
+ (E) "Clear", to remove the snapshot from memory.
+ (F) "Info", to display some statistics of the snapshot.
+ (G) "Swap", to swap 1st shot and 2nd shot.
 If you want to monitor your file system, just check the "Scan Dir [dir..]" checkbox and input the folder names below it.
 Note: Regshot has the ability to scan multiple folders, just separate them with ";", Regshot will also scan the subfolders of the current